 Sydney Speech Clinic is a professional, positive and supportive speech pathology and occupational therapy service located in Lane Cove on the lower north shore.
 We assist children and adults of all ages with speech, language, literacy, learning, social, feeding, attention, self-regulation, fine and gross motor and self-care skills.

 Catherine Lavery - Clinic Director and Certified Practising Speech Pathologist

 With over 20 years of clinical experience as a Speech Pathologist, Catherine has worked both in the UK and Australia with a wide range of client groups experiencing speech, language, communication and swallowing difficulties.
 She has worked across a number of settings including day care centres, preschools, schools, hospitals, specialist rehabilitation centres and community clinics.

 Catherine has extensive experience and a special interest in teaching and training others about the impact of speech, language and swallowing difficulties.
 She has devised and implemented training programs for nurses, medical students, teachers and speech pathology students.

-Alongside her private clinical caseload, Catherine also works as a Clinical Educator for the Australian Catholic University (ACU) in North Sydney supervising speech pathology students undertaking the practical component of their training whilst on professional placements within schools.
+Alongside her private clinical caseload, Catherine has also worked as a Clinical Educator for the Australian Catholic University (ACU) in North Sydney supervising speech pathology students undertaking the practical component of their training whilst on professional placements within schools.

 Catherine lives in Lane Cove with her husband and three children.
 She is an active member of the local community and has strong links with local day care centres, preschools, schools and health service providers.